ja-vazquez/Python_compendium/README.md

 Finally, to integrate HTML, CSS, JS with Python and SQL, I included some files to create websites using Flask.

-The majority of the content may be found spread around the web or throughout books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.
+The majority of the content may be found spread around the web or throughout several books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.